strawberryfg/c2f-3dhm-human-caffe/README.md

 See Guideline.pdf for detailed description.

 ----
-## Prerequisites
+## Environment
 - Ubuntu / Windows

-- 12 GB TITAN Card / 8 GB GTX 1070 (if you want to run on Alienware PC😏)
+For Ubuntu, I use 2 12 GB TITAN Xp.
+For Windows, I use 8 GB GTX 1070 on Alienware.

 ----
 ## Data